In the 1920s, Detroit was really the city where the action was.

 It was February 1927 and Detroit was a war zone between state and federal lawmen and gangsters of all types and sizes.
 Chicago has the reputation of being the action capital of the Roaring 20s, but that’s only because the Windy City had Al Capone, a gangster who liked publicity and wasn’t shy about getting his mug in the paper.

 Detroit was really the place where things were happening.
-The city was the gatekeeper for the importation of illegal booze from Canada and there were so many speakeasies and private stills in the city that finding a drink in Detroit was easier than finding a cab.
-In the pre-Syndicate days, everyone wanted to control the Motor City, but no single outsider was tough enough to establish much of a beachhead.
+The city was the gatekeeper for the importation of illegal booze from Canada and there were so many speakeasies and private stills in the city that finding a drink in the Motor City was easier than finding a cab.
+In the pre-Syndicate days, everyone wanted to control Detroit — at the time a 20th century boomtown — but no single outsider was tough enough to establish much of a beachhead.
 Egan’s Rats out of St. Louis tried, Capone did too, but the local Italian and Jewish mobsters were too tough to back down.
 As a result, Capone forged an alliance with the Purple Gang who had managed to scramble their way to the top of Detroit’s underworld.

 Vivian Welsh must have thought the bars he was shaking down wouldn’t have any place to turn.
 After all, he must have reasoned, they can’t go to the cops.
 What he didn’t realize was that he was muscling in on one of the Purples’ best rackets — extorting protection money from independent bootleggers and speakeasies.